Home > HVAC Maintenance > 9 Ways to Prevent Uneven Cooling in Your Walk-In

 The evaporator is the part of your system that actually blows the cold air into the walk-in.
 Its placement is everything.
 If evaporators are installed in the wrong spot, or if their airflow is blocked by tall shelving, you’ll end up with cold spots near the fans and warm spots in the far corners.
 A professional design considers how you’ll use the space, planning evaporator placement to ensure cool air circulates freely around and through your shelves.
 Overloading the walk-in can also hinder this circulation, so it’s important to have a system designed to handle your specific inventory needs.
 Proper placement is a key part of our commercial services design process.

-Why Professional Installation is Key
+Why Professional Installation Is Key

 You can have the best, most perfectly sized equipment, but it won’t perform well without proper installation.
 This is one area where you absolutely need a professional touch.
 A proper installation ensures that all seals are airtight, refrigerant levels are correct, and electrical components are safely and securely connected.
 Cutting corners here can lead to chronic problems like refrigerant leaks, ice buildup, and system failure.
 Investing in a professional installation from the start saves you from costly emergency repairs and lost product down the road.
 It’s the best way to protect your investment and ensure your system runs efficiently from day one.
 You can even schedule a Virtual Tele-Tech appointment to discuss your options.

-Simple Maintenance to Prevent Cooling Problems
+Simple Maintenance to Prevent Uneven Cooling

 A little proactive care goes a long way in keeping your walk-in cooler running efficiently and reliably.
 For any business that relies on refrigeration, from restaurants to floral shops, consistent temperature is non-negotiable.
 Yet, it’s easy to overlook simple maintenance until a problem arises, like finding certain shelves are warmer than others or noticing a sudden spike in your energy bill.
 These are often symptoms of a system working harder than it should.
 Without routine attention, refrigeration systems can gradually lose their effectiveness, which not only drives up operating costs but also increases the risk of a catastrophic failure that could lead to thousands of dollars in lost inventory.